 9. Believe It Before You See It

 Whatever your product or service may be, develop a mindset where you believe it is your moral obligation to get it to people.
 Have the belief and confidence that closing the deal is what will change your prospect’s life.
 Grow a conviction that your lead will not be as well off without the value your business provides.

 Many people need to see success before they truly believe it can happen.
 Some salespeople feel they need to get through to a prospect at least once before they have confidence in cold-calling.
 Simply believing that you will find a promising lead during each prospecting session will strengthen your confidence, influence your words and tone, and shift your mindset—all things that make a difference in getting more clients and closing more deals.

 10. Mindset Is Better Than Skillset

-the root is of issues in sales is almost always based on mindset.
+The root of your issues in sales is almost always based on your mindset.
 Your beliefs are the source of the results you produce.

 Don’t get me wrong, skills are important, and you should always be looking to add to them.
-Both are essential, but I consider mindset the more important of the two.
+Both are essential, but I consider mindset the more important.
 If someone has the right attitude and mindset, they’ll eventually reach success because their internal motivation will get them there.
 They’ll seek courses, they’ll have the drive to study, and they’ll open up opportunities.
-I’ve been able to outperform people who have been selling 20+ years longer than I have, not necessarily because I’m more skillful but because I have a mindset that pushes me to be the best that I can be.
+I’ve been able to outperform people who have been selling for 20+ years longer than I have, not necessarily because I’m more skillful but because I have a mindset that pushes me to be the best I can be.
 That’s why mindset matters.